Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

 ### OSCNAME:down_sample_ratio_mode:fbk
 - **Type**: `mbbi`
 - **Description**: The method of data reduction applied to the last waveform acquired.
-  - Updated at the time `OSCNAME:CH[A-D]:waveform:start` is set to 1.
+  - Updated at the time `OSCNAME:waveform:start` is set to 1.
 - **Fields**:
   - `VAL`: See `OSCNAME:down_sample_ratio_mode`.